What are Enhanced Publications? | Academic Research Edition

-Journals have required researchers to share their data for more than two decades, but these requirements have been limited to specific types of research.
-With the growing need to share all data, and the availability to do so, things like enhanced publications are becoming more popular.
+Journals have required researchers to share their data for more than two decades.
+However, these requirements have been limited to specific types of research in the past.
+With the current growing need to share all data, and the availability to do so, things like enhanced publications are becoming more popular.

 This article explains what enhanced publications are, how they differ from traditional publications, OpenAIREplus implications, and the impact of research data in different fields linked to enhanced publications.